luisibanez/open-source-databases-tutorial/source/FileMan/Enter.rst

     SHOULD USER SEE AN "ADDING A NEW ENTRY" MESSAGE: YES HAVING ENTERED OR EDITED ONE MULTIPLE, SHOULD USER BE ASKED ANOTHER: YES

-You then nagivate to the help prompt.
-Pressing enter again has Fileman ask you where to store the multiple.
+You then navigate to the help prompt.
+Pressing enter again causes Fileman to ask you where to store the multiple.
 Just accept the defaults in that dialog for ``SUBSCRIPT`` and ``SUB-DICTIONARY NUMBER``.

 When you exit the form, you are dropped into a different prompt since you are now inside of a subfile::